Computer and Information Technology

 - See events

 Southeast Community College Helpdesk is committed to your success and we want you to have the best possible experience while you are attending SCC.
 Our Website (https://helpdesk.southeast.edu/) provides important information, from understanding your SCC ID and Username, password requirements, logging onto the SCC Open Wireless Internet and links to Online Trainings.
 During our normal business hours, via the Helpdesk website you can Chat with our Helpdesk Staff who are ready to assist and help you on your SCC journey.

 Communication & Emails

 SCC provides students with a great deal of accessible technology.
-Students are eligible for Office 365 Education at no cost, including Word, Excel, PowerPoint, OneNote, and now Microsoft Teams, plus additional classroom tools.
-Each student is provided with an SCC email account that will be the preferred method of communication for students.
+Students are eligible for Office 365 Education free, including Word, Excel, PowerPoint, OneNote, and now Microsoft Teams, plus additional classroom tools.
+Each student is provided an SCC email account that will be the preferred method of communication for students.
 The account also provides students with 1 TB of free OneDrive storage on the Office 365 cloud environment.
-Once the student successfully logs into The Hub, the Office 365 email account link will enable them to access their account.
+Once the student successfully logs into The Hub, the Office 365 email account link will take them to access their account.
 Students needing more information should visit our Helpdesk website at helpdesk.southeast.edu/.